dzackgarza/Notes/Class_Notes/2019/Differential Topology/ProblemSets/PSet1.md

   \right) \actson f
 \end{align*}

-But this precisely says that
+But then we can write
 $$
 \dd{}{x_i} \Bigm|_{\varphi(p)}
 =